Some of our Main Cases at a Glance

 “We grew 7 times during the CyberMonday, which is very complex when we are talking about selling grocery online.
 We need to consider not just the online store but the picking and delivery process.”

 Ariel Leiro / Director, Walmart

-Objective: Finding a platform that can be managed by a business dashboard and can cover all the specific features for grocery was a challenge.
+Objective: Finding a platform that can be managed by a business dashboard and can cover all the specific features for groceries was a challenge.
 Walmart needed a platform that can deliver its local strategy in Latin America quickly.

-Achievements: By using powerful out-of-the-box features such as multiple price lists per region, advanced search, substitute products, click-and-collect and our picking system, VTEX enables Walmart to control the purchase flow from when the order is placed until delivery.
+Achievements: By using powerful out-of-the-box features such as multiple price lists per region, advanced search, substitute products, click-and-collect, and our picking system, VTEX enables Walmart to control the purchase flow from when the order is placed until delivery.

 “People worry about security and risk.
 But you improve security and de-risk your environment with Cloud Software.
 Whirlpool’s pursuit of the cloud is part of the strategy to become more competitive and to become nimble.”

 Existing scenario: Whirlpool is a global business with regional decision-making and operations.
 Their previous IT operating model was run centrally and did not respond to each market’s needs.
 Whirlpool wanted an adaptable solution to resolve these issues and migrate 14 operating stores in 6 countries.